 About

-Currently, I am a tenure-track assistant professor in the Software and Societal Systems Department (S3D) in Carnegie Mellon University School of Computer Science.
+Currently, I am a tenure-track assistant professor in the Software and Societal Systems Department (S3D) in the School of Computer Science at Carnegie Mellon University.
 Before joining CMU, I was postdoctoral fellow at the University of Michigan and Northwestern University.
-I received my doctoral degree in sociology at Cornell University.
+I received my Ph.D. in sociology at Cornell University and my M.A. and B.A. in sociology at Yonsei University, South Korea.